A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection: A Generalisation of Error-Driven Optimization for Ranking-Based Losses

 \end{definition} Then, as desired, we can express $\mathcal{L}=\frac{1}{Z}\sum_{i \in \mathcal{P}} \ell(i)$ in terms of $L_{ij}$: \begin{theorem} $\mathcal{L}= \frac{1}{Z}\sum \limits_{i \in \mathcal{P} } \ell(i) = \frac{1}{Z}\sum \limits_{i \in \mathcal{P} }\sum \limits_{j \in \mathcal{N} } L_{ij}$.
 See Appendix C for the proof. \end{theorem}{} Eq. \eqref{eq:GeneralPrimaryTermDefinition} makes it easier to define primary terms and adds more flexibility on the error distribution: e.g., AP Loss takes $p(j|i) = H(x_{ij})/N_{FP}(i)$, which distributes error uniformly (since it is reduced to $1/N_{FP}(i)$) over $j \in \mathcal{N}$ with $s_j \geq s_i$; though, a skewed $p(j|i)$ can be used to promote harder examples (i.e. larger $x_{ij}$).
 Here, $N_{FP}(i) = \sum_{j \in \mathcal{N}} H(x_{ij})$ is the number of false positives for $i \in \mathcal{P}$.

 Now we can identify the gradients of this generalized definition following Chen et al. (Sec. \ref{subsec:APLoss}): The error-driven update in $x_{ij}$ that would minimize $\mathcal{L}$ is $\Delta x_{ij} = {L_{ij}}^* - L_{ij}$, where ${L_{ij}}^*$ denotes ``the primary term when $i$ is ranked properly''.
 Note that ${L_{ij}}^*$, which is set to zero in AP Loss, needs to be carefully defined (see Appendix G for a bad example).
-With $\Delta x_{ij}$ defined, the gradients can be derived following Eq. \eqref{eq:APGradients}.
+With $\Delta x_{ij}$ defined, the gradients can be derived similar to Eq. \eqref{eq:APGradients}.
+The steps for obtaining the gradients of $\mathcal{L}$ are summarized in Algorithm \ref{alg:Errordriven}.

 This optimization provides balanced training for ranking-based losses conforming to Theorem \ref{theorem:PrimaryTerms}: \begin{theorem} Training is balanced between positive and negative examples at each iteration; i.e. the summed gradient magnitudes of positives and negatives are equal (see Appendix C for the proof):